 I lived in Charlotte for a good long while… so here is a small list of my recommendations for businesses I’d come to know and trust.
-If you think I’ve forgotten you please let me know.
+If you think I’ve forgotten to include you please let me know.

 I don’t often write about stocks or the economy.. it’s just too difficult to know anything with any certainty anymore.